 The hermitage, whose existence has been documented since 1537, was a popular destination for pilgrims in occasion of feasts or disasters, and was inhabited until 1782.

-Even if it is a hydroelectric basin, the lake also offers many relax and hiking opportunities: a large green leasure area has been fitted out on the south-west shore - accessible from the main road taking the unmetalled road at the junction to Coredo.
+Even if it is a hydroelectric basin, the lake also offers many relax and hiking opportunities: a large green leisure area has been fitted out on the south-west shore - accessible from the main road taking the unmetalled road at the junction to Coredo.

 On the left lake shore, on a sunny plain, you find Cles, an important trade, industrial and farm centre, as well as the main town in the valley.

-Besides the archeological finds dating back to the Neolithic and Bronze Age, we mention the "Clesian Table" ("Tavola Clesiana"), a citizenship edict (46 A.D.), whose faithful copy can be observed on the square in front of the "Palazzo Assessorile", seat of the town hall.
+Besides the archaeological finds dating back to the Neolithic and Bronze Age, we mention the "Clesian Table" ("Tavola Clesiana"), a citizenship edict (46 A.D.), whose faithful copy can be observed on the square in front of the "Palazzo Assessorile", seat of the town hall.